artmouse155/ahk_recolored/README.md

 ### Color Icons

+These icons were generated using [`generate_palettes.sh`](/generate_palettes.sh).
+To generate your own custom sizes, change the `resolution` parameter at the top of the file.

 | Name      | Primary Color | Secondary Color | Regular Icon                                                 |
 |-----------|---------------|-----------------|--------------------------------------------------------------|
 | Red       | `#B22222`     | `#FF6B6B`       | ![Red](icons/color/ahk_red/ahk_red_24.png)                   |